 A couple of our group had wanted to see them which is why we stopped there but the rest of us didn’t feel it was right.

-The various stops as we explored the lake and its surrounds were informative and interesting, a lot more than I thought they would be, but my favourite part of the experience was being out on the lake itself.
+The various stops as we explored the lake and its surrounds were informative and interesting, a lot more than I thought they would be, but my favorite part of the experience was being out on the lake itself.

 The road we followed was flat and shaded by trees, making it an easy ride with only one gradual hill to surmount.
-The countryside was golden hued and the trees swayed in a gentle breeze as we rode beneath them.
+The countryside was golden-hued and the trees swayed in a gentle breeze as we rode beneath them.

 Just before we reached the hot springs we stopped at a small pagoda complex surrounded by frangipani trees, up on a hill.
 Once reaching the top we had views over the lake and marshlands below.
 A dry landscape of pale greens stretched to the horizon.

-The hot springs were made up of three pools of varying heat, with one being so hot that no one could get in.
+The hot springs are made up of three pools of varying heat, with one being so hot that no one could get in.
 There were padded deck chairs lined up in front of the pools to lie in the sun.
 It was only a small complex and quite expensive but I was glad to be there.

 Soaking in the pools was just what we needed after a strenuous three days of trekking.

-One kilometre further on from the hot springs, we ate lunch at a simple restaurant in the small village of Khaung Daing.
+One kilometer further on from the hot springs, we ate lunch at a simple restaurant in the small village of Khaung Daing.
 A hungry group of cats and dogs surrounded our table begging for scraps.